seven5/seven5.github.io/tutorial.md

 We are sending the server a request for a particular url, the return value of shared.URLGen.Me() which works out to "/me" (see below for more on URLGen).
-We are _also_ sending a request for the last 10 posts.
-These calls are asynchronous, so any number may be launched before collecting the results.

 This is a common pattern in Seven5 client side programs: